gilles/chef-boilerplate/README.md

 TODO
 ========

-* mongodb
+* mongodb + make it work with the application cookbook.
-* monitoring
+* monitoring (but which one)
+* Make the application cookbook play nice with RVM
 * Cleanup dependecies for unused cookbooks?
+Not sure about that.